Skip to main content

 Registered LLMs list

 The list above shows that the ChatGPT model is active (Status column), and its Feature Usage is set to Assistant.
-The ChatGPT-4T model, however, has None as its Feature Usage, indicating it is not yet activated.
+The ChatGPT-4T model, however, has None as its Feature Usage, indicating it has not yet been activated.

 2. Activate Analytics Features